stevewillcock/grunt-msbuild/README.md

 ## MSBuild version selection
 Pass a version parameter to the task options as shown above to select a specific MSBuild version.

-The version number is used to look up the .NET version and find the .NET Framework directory location on disk.
+The version number is used to look up the MSBuild executable.
+Old MSBuild versions are installed to the corresponding .NET Framework directory (under `C:\Windows\Microsoft.NET\Framework`).
+Recent MSBuild versions are installed to program files (`C:\Program Files (x86)\MSBuild`).
 The following version mappings are used:

 |Version| .NET Framework directory|
 |-------|-------------------------|